12:32 15 February 2012

 Read all about our Inclusive Blues

-At a recent meeting of Chester FC's disabled supporters it was voted unanimously that the Disabled Blues should be renamed the Inclusive Blues.
+At a meeting of Chester FC's disabled supporters it was voted unanimously that the Disabled Blues should be renamed the Inclusive Blues.

 It was felt that the new identity better reflects the aim of the group which is to offer disabled people inclusion in all matters relating to the football club.